Nathan-13/SQL-Project-LHL/README.md

 incomplete data columns, for example, TotalTransactionRevenue, missing names of cities and countries, sales tax, and absent a unique identifier in the analytics table.

-• Establishing Meaningful Relationships: Identifying significant and valuable connections between different tables in the dataset was challenging.
+• Establishing Relationships: Identifying significant and valuable connections between different tables in the dataset was challenging.
+Ensuring seamless integration is crucial for obtaining a comprehensive view of customer behavior and business performance.

-• Limited Data Dimensions: Certain insights may require additional data dimensions, such as customer demographics or marketing channels.
+• Limited Data Dimensions: Dataset lack crucial information like about website visit and product sold, payment methods used, or details about promotional campaigns that were active during the transactions.

 ## Future Goals